ChinoUkaegbu/IntrotoIM/February2/README.md

 **Difficulties**

 It was a bit confusing finding points on the canvas but displaying the mouse coordinates was very helpful.
 Also, there was a lot of trial and error with positioning and using the if() function for each object I created was quite tedious but not impossible.
+And at some point, I wanted to assign a pair of coordinatesto a variable but I didn't know what function to use and I tried a bunch but I didn't get the results I was hoping for, so I just scratched that.
 It was a really fun project to do and I really enjoyed creating it.